-In the material section you can define multiple materials and assign volumes to them.
+In the material section, you can define multiple materials and assign volumes to them.
 You can add a material to the model by clicking on the Add material button.
-Afterwards you have to define specific material parameters depending on the chosen analysis type.
-Of course you can use the default settings as well if you are only setting up a test run or use the built-in material library (Import from material library button) to use some standard material’s properties.
+Afterward you have to define specific material parameters depending on the chosen analysis type.
+Of course, you can use the default settings as well if you are only setting up a test run or use the built-in material library (Import from material library button) to use some standard material’s properties.
 At last, you have to use the assignment box to add the corresponding volumes to the material definition.

-For a solid mechanics analysis every volume that does belong to the simulation domain has to be assigned to a material in order to set up a valid simulation.
-For example if you are running a solid mechanics simulation, you have to choose a material law that describes the relationship between the strains and the consequent stresses.
-Please be aware that the material behaviour can be linear or nonlinear (e.g. plastic material) and therefore may affect the numerical effort of the calculation.
-The Solid material properties and behavior are defined by Thermal solid model.
+For a solid mechanics analysis, every volume that does belong to the simulation domain has to be assigned to a material in order to set up a valid simulation.
+For example, if you are running a solid mechanics simulation, you have to choose a material law that describes the relationship between the strains and the consequent stresses.
+Please be aware that the material behavior can be linear or nonlinear (e.g. plastic material) and therefore may affect the numerical effort of the calculation.
+Solid material properties and behavior are defined by a Thermal solid model.
 Solid material models available on SimScale are:

-Plastic material model describes the material behaviour after the onset of plasticity, which is defined as irreversible deformation in solid material when subject to loading.
+Plastic material model describes the material behavior after the onset of plasticity, which is defined as irreversible deformation in solid material when subject to loading.

-Hyperelastic materials are the special class of materials which tends to respond elastically when they are subjected to very large strains.
-They shows both a nonlinear material behavior as well as large shape changes.
+Hyperelastic materials are the special class of materials that tends to respond elastically when they are subjected to very large strains.
+They show both a nonlinear material behavior as well as large shape changes.

 Creep is the inelastic, irreversible deformation of structures during time.
 It is a life limiting factor and depends on stress, strain, temperature and time.

 For Analysis types that do not include energy/heat, the fluid materials are categorized based on the viscosity model of the fluid.
-The models generally relate the behaviour of viscosity to strain rate of the fluid.
+The models generally relate the behavior of viscosity to the strain rate of the fluid.